 What is not good?

-JPG is not good to print small details, such as texts, books, magazines, etc…
+• JPG is not great for printing small details, such as text, books, or magazines.

 CMYK or RGB?

-JPG you can have both CMYK and RGB this will depend on what you need (if you want to know more about RGB and CMYK you can read here).
+• JPG files can be saved in either CMYK or RGB, depending on your needs (if you want to know more about RGB and CMYK, you can read here).